JAlcocerT/JAlcocerT/content/blog/selfh-software-servers.md

 ### LocalStack

-LocalStack is a tool designed for developers who want to test AWS functionalities locally.
+LocalStack is a tool designed for developers who want to test **AWS functionalities locally**.

 It provides an emulated environment of AWS services, solving issues related to unpredictable billing and resource management during development.